-Due to their relatively low down payment and less strict underwriting guidelines compared to Conventional Loans, FHA mortgages are very popular loan product.
-But they are not for everyone.
+Due to their relatively low down payment and less strict underwriting guidelines compared to Conventional Loans, FHA* mortgages are a very popular loan product.
+But FHA Loans are not for everyone.
 Here is some program information to make your loan decision a little easier.

 |Terms (Years)||30, 25, 20, 15 Fixed and Adjustable*|